payt/rspec-query_profiler/README.md

 # app: 2, test: 1
 ```

-When you need more details:
+When you want all queries triggered by the code:

 ```console
 PROFILE=2 rspec spec/users/destroy_spec.rb